WLOGSolutions/RSuite/docs/rsuite_installation.md

 # Updating RSuite

-You can check which version of RSuite is currently installed in your R environment with following code:
+You can check which version of RSuite is currently installed in your R environment with the following code:

 ```bash
 > packageVersion("RSuite")
 ```

-You can check which version of RSuite is latest released with following code:
+You can check what is the latest released version of RSuite using the following code:

 ```bash
 > RSuite::rsuite_check_version()
 ```

-You can upgrade RSuite any time executing following code:
+You can upgrade RSuite any time by executing the following code:

 ```bash
 > RSuite::rsuite_update()
 ```

-It will check if currently installed version of RSuite is up to date and if it's not will install latest released version from WLOG repository.
+It will check if the currently installed version of RSuite is up to date and if it's not, the latest released version will be installed from the WLOG repository.

 **ATTENTION:** RSuite CLI requires compatible version of RSuite to work properly.
-Version of RSuite and RSuite CLI has form <Maj>.<Min>-<Rel>.
-Compatibility is detected comparing if <Maj>.<Min> match for RSuite and RSuite CLI.
-Then upgrading to latest released version of RSuite compatibility with RSuite CLI can be broken.
+Version of RSuite and RSuite CLI has form \<Maj\>.\<Min\>-\<Rel\>.
+Compatibility is detected comparing if \<Maj\>.\<Min\> matches for RSuite and RSuite CLI.
+Then upgrading to the latest released version of RSuite compatibility with RSuite CLI can be broken.
 In that case you will need to upgrade RSuite CLI also.